Let’s celebrate your child’s uniqueness…

 How do you diagnose autism with testing?

 Next, parents, teachers, and possibly the client fill out objective behavior rating scales.
-There is typically a general behavior rating scale such as the BASC-3, that measures a wide range of behavioral and emotional strengths as compared to same-age peers.
+There is typically a general behavior rating scale, such as the BASC-3, that measures a wide range of behavioral and emotional strengths as compared to same-age peers.
 Such a broad measure also screens for various issues such as ADHD, depression, anxiety, conduct problems, relations with parents, and thought disorder.
 There are also more specific objective rating scales that focus more specifically on autistic tendencies and behaviors.

 What is ADOS-2 testing?
 ADOS is thought of as the gold standard for diagnosing autism.
 It is a standardized assessment tool that involves semi-structured play and various activities to assess communication, social interaction, facial expression, gesturing, and emotional insight.
 It takes about an hour.

 What other tools are used in a comprehensive psychological assessment?
-More comprehensive testing can involve an IQ test, and achievement testing, as well as testing in learning, memory, language, and executive functioning.
+More comprehensive testing can involve an IQ test, achievement testing, as well as testing in learning, memory, language, and executive functioning.
 In the clinical interview, parents work together with the evaluator to determine the most strategic test battery for the child.

 Testing for autism can help your child…